f5devcentral/f5-automation-labs/docs/class1/module2/module2.rst

 Module 2: Abstracting Services using iApp Templates
 ===================================================

-<<<<<<< Updated upstream
-In this Module we will continue working with the BIG-IP REST interface; though we will now introduce an F5 Declarative interface called iApps. iApps are commonly thought of as a wizard style deployment helper, but they provide a Declarative Interface (like REST Transactions).

-A **single** call containing the contents of a Service is processed through an iApp's framework, which organizes the deployment and creates the linkage to all objects (ASO's).
+In this Module we will continue working with the BIG-IP REST interface, however, we will now introduce F5 Declarative Interfaces built with F5 iApp templates. iApps are commonly thought of as a Wizard style deployment helper, but they are actually a Declarative Interface (like REST Transactions).
+A **single** call declaring the desired deployment is processed on the BIG-IP in the correct order of operations, and all objects are associated with an Application Service Object (ASO) making for easy deletion.

 iApps are a user-customizable framework for deploying applications that enables you to templatize sets of functionality on your F5 devices.
 For example, you can